-- As this is considered an external VET course students must still select 6 courses to study at school.
-It is suggested that students choose Workplace Learning as one of those courses to assist with the practical requirements of the course. - There is a maximum class size of 16 people. - This is a 2-year course, delivered throughout Year 11 and Year 12.
+- It is suggested that students choose Workplace Learning as one of those courses to assist with the practical requirements of the course (150 hours). - There is a maximum class size of 25 people. - This is a 2-year course, delivered throughout Year 11 and Year 12.